“I’ll come back, Thailand!” I told myself a hundred times.

 Unfortunately, we didn’t visit the Grand Palace anymore since we went to Phnom Penh, Cambodia’s Royal Palace.
 But the Grand Palace should be included in your itinerary while visiting Thailand.

 Our last stop before our flight back home was, of course, FOOD!
-We met some of my eldest sister’s friends which are currently working in Thailand.
+We met some of my eldest sister’s friends who are currently working in Thailand.
 We had an eat-all-you-can dinner for only 139 Baht (201.91 PHP)